Is one of your big gift basket business goals figuring out how to design your day when you work at a job? Here’s your blueprint.

 Some designers are able to start their businesses that way.
 They have the money and/or time to focus on the creativity that’s needed to get up and running quickly.

-The rest of us must use whatever time is left in the day after working at a job.
+The rest of us must use whatever time is left in the day before or after working at a job.

 When I mention non-working hours, I mean any time you have to build your business outside of: